Health Indicator Report of Smoking in the third trimester of pregnancy

 How Do We Compare With the U.S.?Current national data for smoking during the third trimester are not available.

 What Is Being Done?The American Congress of Obstetricians and Gynecologists recommends that pregnant smokers be assessed for smoking activity and readiness to quit and provided resources to assist in cessation at each prenatal visit.
 In Utah, all local health departments screen pregnant clients for smoking and provide resources and referrals to promote cessation.
-The Utah Department of Health Medicaid Program and Department of Workforce Services workers screen all pregnant applicants for tobacco use at the time of enrollment.
-Smokers are provided cessation information and followed-up every six weeks throughout their pregnancies.
+The Utah Department of Health and Human Services Medicaid Program and Department of Workforce Services workers screen all pregnant applicants for tobacco use at the time of enrollment.
+Smokers are provided with cessation information and followed up every six weeks throughout their pregnancies.
 Medicaid clients tend to have higher smoking rates than average, so the Tobacco Prevention and Control Program (TPCP) partners with Medicaid to offer quitting services to their clients.
-The program offers services through the Utah Tobacco Quit Line, and includes coverage of tobacco cessation medications and additional help for pregnant women.
-To inform Utahns about tobacco cessation strategies and quit services, the TPCP at the Utah Department of Health maintains a comprehensive quit website - [http://waytoquit.org].
-The Utah anti-tobacco marketing campaign encourages Utah smokers to make quit attempts and informs about [http://waytoquit.org waytoquit.org] and other quit programs.
+The program offers services through the Utah Tobacco Quit Line and includes coverage of tobacco cessation medications and additional help for pregnant women.
+To inform Utahns about tobacco cessation strategies and quit services, the TPCP at the Utah Department of Health and Human Services maintains a comprehensive quit website - [http://waytoquit.org].
+The Utah anti-tobacco marketing campaign encourages Utah smokers to make quit attempts and informs them about [http://waytoquit.org waytoquit.org] and other quit programs.
 Local health departments (LHDs) promote quit services at the community level and offer local programs to assist pregnant and teen smokers with quitting.
 In addition, the TPCP partners with healthcare providers and healthcare organizations such as the Association for Utah Community Health (AUCH) and Medicaid to improve access to quit services, counseling, and medications for populations with higher tobacco use rates.
 Beginning in April of 2016, The Pregnancy Risk Assessment Monitoring System (PRAMS) began asking about the use of e-cigarettes and hookah, before and during pregnancy.
 These questions are in addition to questions regarding cigarette smoking.
-PRAMS data from 2018 show 18.7% of the women who smoked e-cigarettes in the past two years, said they smoked e-cigarettes in the third trimester.
+PRAMS data from 2021 show 20.1% of the people who smoked e-cigarettes in the past two years, said they smoked e-cigarettes in the third trimester of their pregnancies.
 Additional information on smoking cessation, resources, and helpful website links can be found online at the March of Dimes website [http://www.marchofdimes.com] by clicking on ''Health Topics --> Pregnancy --> Is it safe? --> smoking during pregnancy.''[[br]] [[br]]

 Available ServicesThe Utah comprehensive tobacco cessation website, [http://waytoquit.org waytoquit.org], offers help and tips for quitting tobacco, as well as information about the Utah Tobacco Quit Line and the Utah online quit coaching program.
 To receive more information about Tobacco Prevention and Control Programs in Utah, call the Tobacco Free Resource Line at 1-877-220-3466.
 For information on quitting smoking, call the Utah Tobacco Quit Line at 1-800-QUIT-NOW or visit the Utah online tobacco cessation support program at: [https://www.quitnow.net/mve/quitnow?qnclient=Utah].